PreciselyData/Private-Spatial-APIs/docs/guides/feature-only-deployment.md

 ```
 kubectl -n <your-namespace> exec <feaure-pod-name> -- rm /opt/data/data/.harvested
 ```
-> NOTE: the .harvest file is a flag indicating the folder has been harvested and will not harvest again if it exists.
+> NOTE: the .harvested file is a flag indicating the folder has been harvested and will not harvest again if it exists.

 Restart the pod to trigger auto-harvest
 ```